Know Rejections

 One of the biggest differences between amateurs and pros is their relationship with the word NO. A pro knows that a NO isn’t the end of the road - it’s a simple detour in another direction.
 For the amateur, they let those NOs hold them back from their publishing dreams.

 Writers fear that two-letter word.
 And with good reason: Rejection plays a big part in publishing.
-It’s fear of rejection that often keeps us from writing the books we dream of.
+Fear of rejection often keeps us from writing the books we dream of.
 It’s never submitting our work because we don’t want to receive that NO.

 But what if the problem isn’t the answer, but our relationship with it